Gastric Sleeve Surgery

 The Laparoscopic Gastric Sleeve Surgery

-The fluid intake is regulated within two days, so that most patients will be able to leave the hospital as early as on the third day after the surgery and are fit to travel after another day.
-The gastric sleeve surgery is performed using a minimally invasive technique (laparoscopic).
-As a rule, 3-4 small sleeves (trocars) with a diameter of 5 – 12 mm are inserted via the abdominal wall into the abdominal area.
-Subsequently, the stomach is removed from the surrounding area to the extent that the stomach is narrowed and severed in the longitudinal direction by means of staples.
+The fluid intake is expected to return to normal within two days, so that most patients will more likely to be able to leave the hospital as early as on the third day after the surgery and are suitable to travel after the next day.
+The gastric sleeve surgery is performed using a minimally invasive technique and it is mostly performed with the key-hole method(laparoscopic).
+Generally 3 or 4 trocars with a diameter of 5 – 12 mm are inserted through the abdominal wall into the abdominal area.
+Subsequently, the stomach is seperated from the surrounding tissues and the %80 of the gastric pouch is removed.
+The remaining pouch is sutured and closed in the longitudinal direction by special titanium staples.

 In doing so, the pylorus remains intact.
 The excess portion of the stomach is removed from the places accessed by the abdominal wall.
 In this way, the gastric capacity is limited to about 100 ml – 150 ml.
 The tubular conversion and reduction of the stomach leads to the fact that even small amounts of food already lead to an effective and mostly persistent feeling of satisfaction.